cockroachdb/docs/cockroachcloud/private-clusters.md

 On the other hand, a private cluster's nodes have no public IP addresses, and egress traffic moves over private subnets and through a highly-available NAT gateway that is unique to the cluster.

 One private network exists per cluster region, and each node is connected to the private network for its region.
-A highly-available NAT gateway connects the private networks and provides a static egress public IP address.
-On AWS, the NAT gateways are created in three separate availability zones to mitigate against the risk of an availability zone outage.
+A NAT gateway is connected to each private network and provides a static egress public IP address.

-Egress traffic from the cluster nodes to S3 or Google Cloud Storage flows across the private subnet and through the private network.
-All egress traffic from the cluster nodes to non-cloud external resources flows across the private subnet and through the NAT gateway.
+Egress traffic from the cluster nodes to S3 or Google Cloud Storage flows across the private subnet and through the cloud provider's private network.
+Egress traffic from the cluster nodes to all other external resources flows across the private subnet and through the NAT gateway.

 This page shows how to create a private cluster.

 ## Create a private cluster

-When you [create](https://cockroachlabs.com/docs/api/cloud/v1/clusters) a private cluster, you set its `private_network_visibility` field to `true`.
-This in turn automatically sets `network_visibility` to `NETWORK_VISIBILITY_PRIVATE`.
 To create a private cluster, you must use [{{ site.data.products.db }} API](cloud-api.html) or [CockroachDB's Terraform provider](https://registry.terraform.io/providers/cockroachdb/cockroach/latest/docs/resources/cluster).
+When you [create](https://cockroachlabs.com/docs/api/cloud/v1/clusters) a private cluster using Terraform Provider, you set its `private_network_visibility` field to `true`.
+This in turn automatically sets uses the Cloud API to set the cluster's `network_visibility` field to `NETWORK_VISIBILITY_PRIVATE`.

 {{site.data.alerts.callout_info}}
 An existing cluster can't be migrated in-place to a private cluster.